Jan 12, 2026

 According to admissions materials, interviews aim to assess communication skills, interpersonal abilities, career focus, and motivation for pursuing a Kellogg MBA.
 The behavioral format means questions will probe how you react to work situations and pull from past experiences to inform decisions.
 This structure reveals your ability to navigate business circumstances and solve problems, both independently and collaboratively.

-The interview assessment focuses on five specific dimensions.
+The interview assessment focuses on five specific dimensions that reveal your collaborative potential.

 Career Path and Career Plans